Monopole and instanton effects in QCD: Instanton effects

-We suppose that the increases in the light quark masses by varying the magnetic charge $m_{c}$ correspond to the increase in the ratio of the chiral condensates.
-This assumption comes from the Nambu-Jona-Lasinio model~\cite{Nambu1, Nambu2, Goldstone1}, which explains how the fermion obtains its mass due to the breaking of the chiral symmetry.
+We suppose that the increases in the light quark masses by increasing the number density of the instantons and anti-instantons correspond to the increase in the ratio of the chiral condensates $R^{Pre}$.
+This assumption comes from the Nambu-Jona-Lasinio model~\cite{Nambu1, Nambu2, Goldstone1}.

-To quantitatively demonstrate the increases in the masses of the light quarks, we predict the increases using the ratio of the chiral condensates $R_{\chi}^{Pre}$ as follows:

-These predictions of the light quark masses compared to the numerical results are given in Table~\ref{tb:quarks_1}.

-Figs.~\ref{fig:mud_mc_1} and~\ref{fig:ms_mc_1} show that the re-normalized masses of the light quarks in the $\overline{MS}$-scheme at 2 [GeV] increase with increasing magnetic charge $m_{c}$.
-These results obviously correspond to the predictions.
-The mass ratio $m_{s}^{Z}/\bar{m}_{ud}^{Z}$ of the strange quark mass to the average mass of the light quarks does not vary when increasing the magnetic charge $m_{c}$, as indicated in Table~\ref{tb:quarks_1}.

-To clearly show the increases in the light quark masses, we evaluate the following mass ratios:

-The quark masses $m_{q}^{0}$ are calculated using the normal configurations.
-The quark masses $m_{q}(m_{c})$ are computed using the configurations with the additional monopoles and anti-monopoles.
-Table~\ref{tb:mass_rat_1} indicates that the numerical results of the ratios of each magnetic charge $m_{c}$ correspond to the prediction $R_{\chi}^{Pre}$.
+To clearly show the increases in the light quark masses, we evaluate the mass ratios $R_{m_{q}} = \frac{m_{q}^{add}}{m_{q}^{nor}}$, ($m_{q} = \bar{m}_{ud}$, $\bar{m}_{sud}$, and $m_{s}$).
+The quark masses $m_{q}^{nor}$ are calculated using the normal configurations.
+The quark masses $m_{q}^{add}$ are computed using the configurations with the additional monopoles and anti-monopoles.
+The results are in table~\ref{tb:quarks_1}.
 The errors of the ratio $R_{m_{s}}$ are large because the normalization factors $Z_{\pi}$ and $Z_{K}$ in formula~(\ref{eq:ms_comp1}) do not cancel out.
-Fig.~\ref{fig:ratios_mas_red_mc_1} demonstrates that the increases in the ratios $R_{\bar{m}_{ud}}$ and $R_{\bar{m}_{sud}}$ correspond to the increase in the prediction $R_{\chi}^{Pre}$.